-If more dark horses like Afghanistan, which is rumoured to have enough lithium reserves to put it among the top-three most Lithium-rich countries in the world, enter the race, the price of the metal might take a serious plunge before normalizing to match the demand.
+If more dark horses like Afghanistan, which is rumoured to have enough lithium reserves to put it among the top-three most lithium-rich countries in the world, enter the race, the price of the metal might take a serious plunge before normalizing to match the demand.

-A technological upheaval, like a breakthrough in Lithium-ion alternatives, can also cause the global lithium demand to plunge.
-This can potentially have many disastrous consequences for Lithium as an investment asset, then a supply glut.
+A technological upheaval, like a breakthrough in lithium-ion alternatives, can also cause the global lithium demand to plunge.
+This can potentially have many disastrous consequences for lithium as an investment asset, then a supply glut.

-In conclusion, lithium is a good investment for now, but like many other investments, it has its risk.
+In conclusion, lithium is potentially a good investment for now, but like many other investments, it has its risk.

 How To Buy Lithium Stocks In Canada

 The cheapest way to buy stocks is from discount brokers.
 My top choices in Canada are: